-I recently had the opportunity to join a virtual workshop offered by CEdMA US/CEdMA Europe on rapid course development and the presentations hit a familiar note.
-So many of our training clients are trying to keep up with the new features and functionalities being introduced by software engineering departments and they have had no choice but to change how they do things.
+A recent CEdMA workshop hit a familiar note.
+So many training departments are trying to keep up with the new features and functionalities being introduced by software engineering departments and they are failing.

 At the beginning, the instructional design team and the curriculum development team were working in silos for most of the project.
 There wasn’t the necessary collaboration to ensure proper ownership of tasks.